jeffwright13/pytest-tui/README.md

 ### Looking at Results After Quitting TUI

-If you have already exited the TUI and would like to re-enter it with the same data generated from the last Pytest run, simply type:
+If you have already exited the TUI and would like to re-enter it with the same data generated from the last Pytest run, simply type `tui`.

-`tui1` (to launch the Textual TUI)
-`tui2` (to launch the PyTermTk TUI)

-You can run with the `--tuin` option to bypass auto-launch of the TUI.
-This allows you to gather results now, and look at them in any of the TUIs later.

 ### TUI Copy/Paste